zic-innotec/sphinx-safety/tools/sphinx-needs/features.rst

       The dynamic functions calculates wrong values

+   .. error:: Function returns no value
+      :id: ER_SN_DYN_NO_VALUE

+      The dynamic function does not return a value, so the meta-data is not set.

 .. feature:: Extend page content with templates in Sphinx-Needs
    :id: FE_SN_TEMPLATE_PAGE
    :tools: TOOL_SN
    :si: yes

+   .. error:: Template file not found
+      :id: ER_SN_TEMPLATE_FILE_NOT_FOUND

+      The template file is not found in the Sphinx-Needs templates directory.

+   .. error:: Template file is not a valid Jinja2 template
+      :id: ER_SN_TEMPLATE_FILE_INVALID

+      The template file is not a valid Jinja2 template, so it cannot be processed by Sphinx-Needs.

+   .. error:: Template file contains syntax errors
+      :id: ER_SN_TEMPLATE_FILE_SYNTAX

+      The template file contains syntax errors and cannot be processed by Sphinx-Needs.

 .. feature:: Enhance Need content using templates in Sphinx-Needs
    :id: FE_SN_TEMPLATE_NEED
    :tools: TOOL_SN
    :si: yes

+   .. error:: Template file not found
+      :id: ER_SN_TEMPLATE_NEED_FILE_NOT_FOUND

+      The template file is not found in the Sphinx-Needs templates directory.

+   .. error:: Template file is not a valid Jinja2 template
+      :id: ER_SN_TEMPLATE_NEED_FILE_INVALID

+      The template file is not a valid Jinja2 template, so it cannot be processed by Sphinx-Needs.

+   .. error:: Template file contains syntax errors
+      :id: ER_SN_TEMPLATE_NEED_FILE_SYNTAX

+      The template file contains syntax errors and cannot be processed by Sphinx-Needs.

 Core Need Object
 ++++++++++++++++